Jforapple/Jforapple/README.md

 ---

 Explore my projects—where school assignments meet random experiments, and I try to make sense of IT.
-Feel free to connect or just say hi! 😄
+Feel free to connect or just say hey! 😄